The random graph embeds in the curve graph of any infinite genus surface: Abstract

 \section{Abstract}

-The Random Graph is an infinite graph with the universal property that any embedding of $G-v$ extends to an embedding of $G$, for any graph.
-In this paper we show that this graph embeds in the curve graph of any orientable infinite genus surface, showing that the curve system on an infinite genus surface is ``as complicated as possible''.
+The random graph is an infinite graph with the universal property that any embedding of $G-v$ extends to an embedding of $G$, for any finite graph.
+In this paper we show that this graph embeds in the curve graph of a surface $\Sigma$ if and only if $\Sigma$ has infinite genus, showing that the curve system on an infinite genus surface is ``as complicated as possible''.